bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 **UPDATED AUGUST 2020**

 [Bash](https://www.gnu.org/software/bash) is the most common Unix shell.
-Bash is highly ubiquitous due to it being the default user shell for various flavours of Unix including: Linux, macOS (prior to Catalina) and the Windows Subsystem for Linux (WSL).
+Bash is ubiquitous due to it being the default user shell for various flavours of Unix
+including: Linux, macOS (prior to Catalina) and the Windows Subsystem for Linux (WSL).

 Due to this ubiquity, and the need to maintain backward compatibility, it is rare that newer features of Bash are enabled by default.
 Some mistake this